 National Park Service, Kansas.

 Promises made and broken!
-A town attacked at dawn!
-Thousands made homeless by war!
+Who deserves to be free?
+The fight for freedom!
 Soldiers fighting settlers!
 Each of these stories is a link in the chain of events that encircled Fort Scott from 1842-1873.
 All of the site's structures, its parade ground, and its tallgrass prairie bear witness to this era when the country was forged from a young republic into a united transcontinental nation.